LeilaBouk/HTMLCSS-Portfolio/README.md

 ## About this project 🐊

 This is a portfolio was created to showcase my coding abilities.
+All illustrated assets were created by me, for my personal use only.

 ## Languages 💬
 HTML + CSS